Bent Pyramid: Causeway

+Valley Temple

+The valley temple of the Bent Pyramid was very different from the other known valley temples.
+The reason for that was it had bevelled edges, with structures that had pillars where they had decorated reliefs with exception to the front row of the temples structure that faced toward the chapel.
+The Valley temple is 26.20 meters wide and 47.16 meters long (50 by 90 cubits).
+The Valley temple front faces south and helps to form the northern boundary of the court.
+The Valley temple is divided into three sections the first and last section has a cover over it and the section between them is an open court.

 Pyramid temple

-On the east side of the pyramid there are the fragmentary remains of the pyramid temple.
-Like the pyramid temple of the Meidum pyramid, there are two stelae behind the temple, though of these only stumps remain.
+On the east side of the Bent Pyramid, there are the fragmentary remains of the pyramid temple.
+Like the pyramid temple of the Meidum Pyramid, there are two stelae behind the temple, though of these only stumps remain.
 There is no trace of inscription to be seen.
-The temple remains are fragmentary but it is presumed to be similar to that of the Meidum temple.
+The temple remains are fragmentary, but it is presumed to be similar to that of the Meidum temple.